benkaan001/JWT-FinancialAdvisor/README.md

   `git clone https://github.com/benkaan001/JWT-FinancialAdvisorAPI`

-  In root directory of the application create `.env` file with the following variables:
+  In the root of the application, create a `.env` file with the following three variables:

   `MONGO_URI` && `JWT_SECRET` && `JWT_EXPIRATION`

-  `npm install` to install the dependencies highlighted in `package.json` file.
+  Run `npm install` to install the dependencies highlighted in `package.json` file.

-  `npm start` to start the application.
+  Finally, run `npm start` to start the application.